Last Updated on May 27, 2022

 Doing Menial Tasks To Help Out A Close Friend Or Family Member

 People living with Dementia may still have fun and enjoy themselves in the early stages of the disease.
 Dementia exacerbates a person’s fear of forgetting or misplacing stuff, making it more challenging to focus and pay attention in social circumstances.
 As a consequence of this event, their self-esteem may rise.
-If a dementia patient is being cared for, their communication style may have to change.
+If a dementia patient is being cared for, their communication style may change.

 Nutritional And Hydration Support For Caring